niraj17singh/niraj17singh.github.io/_pages/projects.md

 redirect_from:
 ---
 ## Projects
-### Computational Neuroscience Chennai, India, Prof.  V. Srinivasa Chakravarthy, Department of Biotechnology, IIT Madras, Aug 2017 – Nov 2017.
+### Computational Neuroscience, Chennai, India, Prof.  V. Srinivasa Chakravarthy, Department of Biotechnology, IIT Madras, Aug 2017 – Nov 2017.

+* Implemented the code on Fashion MNIST dataset.
+Achieved an accuracy of 92% and on the task of object classification.

+* Implemented CNN model for handwritten digit recognition tasks on MNIST dataset and observed weights encoding foredges and corners.

 * Implemented Hodgkin-Huxley and Fitzhugh Nagumo models on MATLAB.
 Observed variations in action potential when external current was varied, and identified the stable and unstable points.

-* Implemented CNN model for handwritten digit recognition tasks on MNIST dataset and observed weights encoding foredges and corners.

-* Deep Learning Chennai, India, Dr.Mitesh Khapra, Computer Science Department, IIT Madras, Jan 2018 – Feb 2018.
-Wrote python script using NumPy library to execute feedforward and backpropagation algorithm.
-Implemented the code on Fashion MNIST dataset.
-Achieved an accuracy of 92% and on the task of object classification.•Leadership WorkshopSeoul, South KoreaProf.
-Yungki Kim, School of International Studies, Hanyang University, Nov 2016 – Dec 2016.
-Made a business model for a tour company conceptualizing post Korean unification scenario, as a part of Leadership Workshop course.
-Received the first position among 7 international teams, and secured the top grade in the course.
+### Deep Learning Chennai, India, Dr.Mitesh Khapra, Computer Science Department, IIT Madras, Jan 2018 – Feb 2018.

+* Wrote python script using NumPy library to execute feedforward and backpropagation algorithm.

+### Leadership Workshop Seoul, South Korea, Prof. Yungki Kim, School of International Studies, Hanyang University, Nov 2016 – Dec 2016.

+* Made a business model for a tour company conceptualizing post Korean unification scenario, as a part of Leadership Workshop course.

+* Received the first position among 7 international teams, and secured the top grade in the course.

+### Project Associate in Computational Neuroscience Lab, Department of Biotechnology, Chennai, India, IIT Madras, Prof.  V. Srinivasa Chakravarthy, June 2018 – Present.

-Modelling bio-inspired attention for traffic sign detectionChennai, India, Prof.  Srinivasa Chakravarthy, Computational Neuroscience Lab, IIT Madras, June 2018 – Present
+#### Modelling bio-inspired attention for traffic sign detection, June 2018 – Present

-◦Recording human gaze data, using GP3 Eye-tracker and PyGaze python library to analyze human search behaviour.
+* Recording human gaze data, using GP3 Eye-tracker and PyGaze python library to analyze human search behaviour, June 2018 – Present.

-◦Using road data at two different scales to develop a bio-inspired attention model using Q-Network and reinforcement learning.
+* Using road data at two different scales to develop a bio-inspired attention model using Q-Network and reinforcement learning, June 2018 – Present.

-•Modelling prediction of traffic signs in road video data, Chennai, India, Prof.  Srinivasa Chakravarthy, Computational Neuroscience Lab, IIT Madras, June 2018 – May 2018
+#### Modelling prediction of traffic signs in road video data, June 2018 – May 2018

-◦ Developed an end to end pipeline using CNN and Q-Network with reinforcement learning for predicting traffic signs inroad video data.
+* Developed an end-to-end pipeline using CNN and Q-Network with reinforcement learning for predicting traffic signs in road video data.

-◦Demonstrated 2% increase in the accuracy compared to state-of-the-art algorithms, YOLO and Faster R-CNN for trafficsign detection.
+* Demonstrated 2% increase in the accuracy compared to state-of-the-art algorithms, YOLO and Faster R-CNN for trafficsign detection.

 ◦The project lead to a one-year research collaboration with Continental Automotive, an automotive company, for developing bio-inspired models for traffic sign in self-driving cars.